 Without pesticides farmers would become nearly impossible to feeding earth’s 7.6 billion inhabitants.
-However, pesticides can also kills bees and without them agriculture as we know it would collapse.
 One third of our global food supply is pollinated by bees.
-Researchers at Michigan State University’s entomology department may have found a way of solving this dilemma.
-A recent study demonstrates that molecular tweaks can allow Pyrethroid pesticides to kill pests without killing bees.
+Researchers at Michigan State University’s entomology department may have found molecular tweaks that can allow Pyrethroid pesticides to kill pests without killing bees.

 (Image courtesy of Wikimedia Commons)

 Pyrethroids are a special chemical class of active ingredients found in many insecticides.
 They target the voltage-gated sodium channel, a protein found in nerve and muscle cells used for rapid electrical signaling.
 Pyrethroids bind to these voltage gates and prevent them from closing.
 The nervous system becomes over-stimulated and the insect is killed.
 These insecticides do not have the same effect on humans, or other mammals.

 Ke Dong, Michigan State University (MSU) insect toxicologist and neurobiologist, honed in on a single protein that could afford bumble bees the same resistance as humans – tau-fluvalinate, a pyrethroid insecticide.

 “For the first time we are showing that unique structural features in bee sodium channels interfere with the binding of tau-fluvalinate to bumble bee sodium channels,” Dong said, in an article for MSU Today.
 “This opens the possibility of designing new chemicals that target sodium channels of pests but spare bees.”